 Once we had a basic design which visually showed the topic, next we looked at how to make it also represent our brand identity.

 At the simplest level, for this project, the next thing we did was to add our brand colours.
 It’s worth adding colours later in the design process, than earlier.

 It’s possible these icons might appear in formats where there is no colour.
 So, they need to also work without colour.
 We checked each of these in grayscale before we added any colour.

-That being said, we knew that these icons would only appear on our website, and so would always be seen in colour.
-Red, blue and purple are the dominant colour in our brand palette.
+That being said, we knew these icons would only appear on our website, and so would always be seen in colour.
+Red, blue and purple are the dominant colours in our brand palette.

 And as you can see from the collated summary of all the icons, the red is our lead brand colour and appears on every icon.
 And you’ll find the secondary blue and purple colours in most of the icons.

 This created repetition and consistency in our brand assets.
 And this, helps reinforce our brand identity.
 We have specific Hex colours which we stored as “swatches” in Adobe Illustrator so we used the right colours every time.

 In fact, there’s only one icon where we used any colours outside the brand palette.
 That’s the one on the use of colour in marketing where we felt the colour wheel was the best way to bring that topic to life.
 And that kind of needed colour.

 But one challenge with that icon, and some of the others was if the icon was too generic.